Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

+\paragraph{Influence of the cost function} We illustrate the difference of the sum-cost and the max-cost on the hallway example in \cref{fig:sum_vs_max}: Both robots go through the wall gap twice when using the sum-cost, and do not make use of the passage at the top, compared to the (regularized) max-cost, where they make use of the passage at the top.

+\paragraph{Convergence in complex problems} We can see in \cref{tab:all_exp} that the optimal planners do not converge to the same cost for some of the problems in the allocated time.
+This highlights that BiRRT* has a slower convergence rate compared to AIT*.
+We did run a subset of the scenarios for longer in order to confirm that they do indeed converge to the same costs.

-In scenarios (c) and (d) the planners do not reliably converge to the same solution at the end of their runtime but remain 5\%-10\% above the lowest found solution, showing that some of the found solutions are not optimal.
+In scenarios (c) and (d) and the unordered and unassigned scenarios in \cref{tab:all_exp}, the planners do not reliably converge to the same solution at the end of their runtime but remain 5\%-10\% above the lowest found solution, showing that some of the found solutions are not optimal.
 This is because the problem space is extremely large due to the discrete choice of task assignment and ordering in addition to the high dimensionality of the continuous space.
 Thus, while the planners are theoretically optimal, in practice, we find that the planners tend to get stuck in a local optimum and do not switch the discrete assignment and ordering often.
-Note that in scenario (c), the median final cost of the prioritized planner is lower than the median final cost of some of the composite space planners.
-This is due to the better exploration of different sequences.
+Note that in scenario (d), the median final cost of the prioritized planner is lower than the median final cost of the composite space planners.
+This is likely due to the better exploration of different sequences.